danielrosehill/AI-Dev-Prompts-Example/blog/ai-code-generation-prompts-blog.md

 - **debugging/**: Stores prompts used for debugging purposes.
 - **ui-edits/**: Holds prompts for UI editing tasks.

+---

 ### 3. Drop in Prompts as Context

-Utilize chat UIs by providing prompts as context, streamlining the debugging and development process.
+The very easy way to use prompts in chat UIs is to simply provide them as context in the UI itself.
+For example:

+"We need to debug this Python app.
+See `your-file.md` for detailed instructions."

+---

 ### 4. Pair System Prompts with User Prompts

 Leveraging system prompting can streamline agentic interactions, especially when repositories contain markdown prompts.
 This approach has been effective in tools like Roo Code.
-Here are some examples:
+For example, create modes for development from prompts, debugging from prompts, or editing from prompts.
+Then, write a mode prompt for each mode along these lines:

+- **For initiation**: "You are a helpful programming sidekick whose purpose is to help me to generate a Python program from scratch.
+In the repository, you will find a development prompt in the following folder: /docs/devprompt.md.
+Take this as your initial instruction and immediately begin developing the project."

+- **For debugging**: "You are a helpful programming assistant whose purpose is to help me to debug applications.
+In this repository, you will find a folder of markdown files at the following location /docs/debugging.
+Find the highest numbered version in this folder.
+For example, if there is round1.md and round2.md, take round2.md to be your instruction.
+Proceed according to its directives."

 - **UI Fixes**: "You are a helpful assistant tasked with improving the user interface.
 Refer to the `ui-edits` folder for guidance."

 - **Security Review**: "Conduct a security review using the guidelines in `security-prompts.md`."

+---

 ### 5. Be Modular